jupyter-server/gateway_provisioners/docs/source/developers/kernel-launcher.md

 When creating the connection information, your kernel launcher should handle the possibility that the `--port-range` option has been specified such that each port should reside within the specified range.

-The port used between the host application and the kernel launcher, known as the _communication port_ should also adhere to the port range.
+The port used between the host application and the kernel launcher, known as the _communication port_, should also adhere to the port range.
 It is not required that this port be ZeroMQ (and is not a ZMQ port in existing implementations).